 - Smoking or the use of vaporizers and e-cigarettes in Village buildings or on Village grounds is prohibited.

-- Pets are welcome on Village grounds but must be kept on leash.
-The Village assumes no liability for incidents involving pets.
+- Dogs are welcome on Village grounds but must be kept on leash.
+The Village assumes no liability for incidents involving dogs.
 Only service dogs are allowed to enter the buildings.